-On 4th November we had a very special whole school worship.
-Three girls from Year 5 led the worship and delivered a powerpoint of their own creation to teach us all a little more about Diwali.
+On 4th November we had a very special whole school assembly.
+Three girls from Year 5 led the assembly and delivered a powerpoint of their own creation to teach us all a little more about Diwali.
 They showed us a video explaining the story of Rama and Sita and captured our imaginations with a video of traditional Hindu dancing.
 We are so proud of how confident the presenters were and how well they answered questions from their audience!

-Eesha had planned and written the worship, involved her friends and stood confidently in front of the whole school to deliver it - what a fantastic achievement!
+Eesha had planned and written the assembly, involved her friends and stood confidently in front of the whole school to deliver it - what a fantastic achievement!
 Her presentation is included in the files at the bottom of the page.